Introduction

 Objectives

-• Show the most relevant NLP tasks and applications in practice
+- Show the most relevant NLP tasks and applications

 What is NLP?

-Natural language processing (NLP) is an area of research and application that focuses on making human languages accessible to computers, so that they can perform useful tasks.
+Natural language processing (NLP) is an area of research and application that focuses on making human languages processable for computers, so that they can perform useful tasks.
 It is therefore not a single method, but a collection of techniques that help us deal with linguistic inputs.
-The range of techniques covers from simple word counts, to Machine Learning (ML) methods, and all the way into using complex Deep Learning (DL) architectures.
+The range of techniques spans from simple word counts, to Machine Learning (ML) methods, all the way up to complex Deep Learning (DL) architectures.

-The term “natural language” is used as opposed to “artificial language”, such as programming languages, which are by design constructed to be easily formalized into machine-readable instructions.
-On the contrary, natural languages are complex, ambiguous, and heavily context-dependent, making them challenging for computers to process.
-To complicate it more, there is not only a single human language, nowadays more than 7000 languages are spoken around the world, each with its own grammar, vocabulary, and cultural context.
+We use the term “natural language”, as opposed to “artificial language” such as programming languages, which are by design constructed to be easily formalized into machine-readable instructions.
+In contrast to programming languages, natural languages are complex, ambiguous, and heavily context-dependent, making them challenging for computers to process.
+To complicate matters, there is not only a single human language.
+More than 7000 languages are spoken around the world, each with its own grammar, vocabulary, and cultural context.

-In this course we will mainly focus on written English (and a few other languages in some specific examples as well), however this is only a convenience so we can concentrate on the technical aspects of processing textual data.
-While ideally most of the concepts from NLP apply to most languages, one should always be ware that certain languages require different approaches to solve seemingly similar problems.
-We would however like to encourage the usage of NLP tehcniques in your own languages, expecially if it is a minority language.
-You can read more about this topic here.
+In this course we will mainly focus on written language, specifically written English.
+We leave out audio and speech, as they require a different kind of input processing.
+But consider that we use English only as a convenience so we can address the technical aspects of processing textual data.
+While ideally most of the concepts from NLP apply to most languages, one should always be aware that certain languages require different approaches to solve seemingly similar problems.
+We would like to encourage the usage of NLP in other less widely known languages, especially if it is a minority language.
+You can read more about this topic in this blogpost.

-We can already find differences on the most basic step to processing text.
+We can already find differences between languages in the most basic step for processing text.
 Take the problem of segmenting text into meaningful units, most of the times these units are words, in NLP we call this task tokenization.
 A naive approach is to obtain individual words by splitting text by spaces, as it seems obvious that we always separate words with spaces.
-Let’s see how can we segment a sentenc ein English and Chinese:
+Just as human beings break up sentences into words, phrases and other units in order to learn about grammar and other structures of a language, NLP techniques achieve a similar goal through tokenization.
+Let’s see how can we segment or tokenize a sentence in English:

 PYTHON